Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 # Svelte

 ## Notes
-Javascript is the only language that runs in the client/browser.
+- Javascript is the only language that runs in the client/browser.
-Modern web apps use single page builds and API interfaces (json) Svelte is a compiler not a framework
+- Modern web apps use single page builds and API interfaces (json)
+- Svelte is a compiler not a framework
-Frameworks like Vue and your code are usually shipped together, and then the server serves compiled responses to the client.
+- Frameworks like Vue and your code are usually shipped together, and then the server serves compiled responses to the client.
-Svelt is a compiler that packs your code into vanilla machine readable JS which is then run on server.
+- Svelte is a compiler that packs your code into vanilla machine readable JS which is then run on server.